sergiuharjau/Uni_FS-AI.2019/README.md

 Ensure you terminate the CAN connection appropriately.

+<b> Computer info </b>

 The drive we need is DRIVE 2.
 It is located on the trolly at the moment.

 The computer starts up with David Croft's driver in order to enable PEAK-CAN over USB, into AI-CAN ComPort

+If you want to run the CAN, run zedMain.py with python3, no arguments, follow the instructions.

+Running zedMain.py with visual=1 will provide info on what the camera sees, and it will disable the CAN interface with the car.